 To raise the head restraint, pull it up.
-To lower it, push the head restraint down while depressing the release button on the top of the seatback.
+To lower it, push the head restraint down while pressing the release button on the top of the seat-back.

 The best position for the head restraint is just above or level with the top of the ears.